epsilonlabs/emc-cameo/README.md

 You can then download the `org.eclipse.epsilon*.updatesite*.zip` file from the latest release, and install its plugins into your Eclipse IDE.

-Once you do that, you will be able to add a new type of model to your Epsilon launch configurations, called a "MagicDraw Instance".
+Once you do that, you will be able to add a new type of model to your Epsilon launch configurations, called "MagicDraw Instance".

 ### Using the driver from Ant inside Eclipse